 The seeds are planted in the early spring and the plants bloom after four months.
 The white flowers redden and fall in a few days, leaving the seed pods, or bolls, which are fully grown in another month or so (Fig 1).
 These pods then burst, showing the white lint, which is picked either by hand or mechanically (Fig 2).
 Each fiber is a single cell, with numerous twists along its length, which give it excellent spinning characteristics.

-The downy fiber is separated from the seed and thoroughly cleansed.
+The downy fiber is ginned (separated from the seed) and thoroughly cleansed.
 The fleece then goes through the carding machine which delivers it in one thick, soft, and continuous thread.
 It is then compressed, stretched, and twisted and sent to be spun.

 The use of cotton fiber dates back a very long way, though not as far as flax and hemp.
 It was first manufactured on a large scale in India where the natives were wearing clothes made of cotton several centuries BC.
-The manufacture of cotton fabrics later spread to Persia and Egypt, from where it came to Europe about AD.
+The manufacture of cotton fabrics later spread to Persia and Egypt, from where it came to Europe in the 1st century AD.

 The mechanization of the cotton processing industry was one of the first stages of the Industrial Revolution.
 It is still an important industry, although consumption of cotton has not risen since the development of man-made textiles.

 Cotton products date back at least to 3000 BC in India and Central America.
 The highly durable and versatile fiber has been used for countless purposes ever since.
 The longest, high-quality fibres are made into laces and fine fabrics while coarser fibres are used to make sheets, carpets, blankets, sailcloth and industrial products such as thread, film, plastics, paper and cotton wool.